UB-Mannheim/kitodo-presentation-docker/README.md

     git checkout <branchname>

 ### Change credentials
-Usernames and passwords for the database and TYPO3 backend are stored inside .env-File.
+Usernames and passwords for the database and TYPO3 backend are passed as [environment variables](https://docs.docker.com/compose/environment-variables/) and stored inside [.env-File](https://github.com/UB-Mannheim/kitodo-presentation-docker/blob/main/.env).
 It is of utmost importance to change these before productive use!
 Also the file should only be readable for root users.

 ### Environment variables
 There are 13 environment variables.
-8 of them that can be set in the .env-File.
+8 of them that can be set in the [.env-File](https://github.com/UB-Mannheim/kitodo-presentation-docker/blob/main/.env).
 The following table shows the default values and a short description.

 |        **Name**       | **Default Value** |    **Description**    |
 |:----------------------|:-----------------:|:----------------------|